RagnarB83/ash-documentation/docs/_build/html/_sources/basics.rst.txt

     debugflag = False
     print_exit_footer = True
     print_full_timings = True
-    nonbondedMM_code = "julia"
+    nonbondedMM_code = julia
-    connectivity_code = "julia"
+    connectivity_code = julia
-    orcadir = '/path/to/orcadir'
     print_exit_footer = True
     print_full_timings = True

+.. warning:: The file ~/ash_user_settings.ini should not contain ' or "" symbols when defining strings.

 In addition to options above it is also possible to specify the paths to various external codes.
-If these paths are set in the settings file, one can avoid setting them in the inputfiles.
+If these paths are set in the settings file, one can avoid defining them in the inputfiles.

 .. code-block:: text

     [Settings]
-    orcadir = '/path/to/orcadir'
+    orcadir = /path/to/orcadir
-    daltondir = '/path/to/daltondir'
+    daltondir = /path/to/daltondir
-    xtbdir = '/path/to/xtbdir'
+    xtbdir = /path/to/xtbdir
-    psi4dir = '/path/to/psi4dir'
+    psi4dir = /path/to/psi4dir
-    cfourdir = '/path/to/cfourdir'
+    cfourdir = /path/to/cfourdir
-    crestdir = '/path/to/crestdir'
+    crestdir = /path/to/crestdir

 ###############################